A Selection Of The Best Loneliness Art

 Effectiveness of online therapy

-Receiving therapy online appears to be no different from attending sessions in person, at least in terms of effectiveness.
+According to research, receiving therapy online appears to be no different from attending sessions in person in terms of effectiveness.
 Although more research may be needed regarding the efficacy of online therapy for feelings of loneliness, existing studies suggest that online and face-to-face therapy tend to have the same levels of efficacy in treating a variety of mental health disorders and concerns.

 Takeaway